ash982/VulnCode/C/null_pointer_dereference/readme.md

 > - Pattern 5b — `realloc` overwrite is structural, not a data flow
 > - Patterns 11a/11b — `dynamic_cast` / `std::get_if` are language constructs with no taintable source
 >
-> All other patterns with `—` in the OSS column are covered by their Pro taint rule.
+> - All other patterns with `—` in the OSS column are covered by their Pro taint rule.
+> - Every pattern now has at least one rule.
+The note correctly distinguishes between "OSS-only" (has OSS but taint can't be added) and "Pro-only" (has taint but OSS can't detect it) — no pattern is truly uncovered.

 ---
 ## References